realmohsin/client-payment-subdomain/README.md

 Notes:

+- if existing customer goes through checkout session again, a second instance of customer is created in stripe and in our db

 Stripe
 - invoice.paid event occurs the first time for the one time payment + first subscription fee, then every month for just the subscription fee
 - stripe sends the webhook events checkout.session.completed and invoice.paid at the same time,